 I know in some companies checking engineering calculations is rare.
-Older engineers sometimes go by feel as they’ve been designing for 40 plus years.
-For example, they know a given structure design can probably hold a given load.
+Older engineers sometimes go by feel as they’ve been designing for 40-plus years.
+For example, they know a given structural design can probably hold a given load.
 So they don’t review their work.

-Regardless of what you know, don’t become lazy.
+Regardless of what you think you know though, don’t become lazy.
 Especially if you want to stay out of trouble.
 By building good habits, you’ll sleep better at night too.

 #11 Ask questions as a reviewer

 As a reviewer, if you find calculation mistakes, speak with the engineer on record.
-Ask them questions on other parts of their design too.
+Then ask them questions about other parts of their design too.

-If any of their replies sound strange, dig more into their design work.
+If any of their replies sound strange, dig deeper into their design work.
 More than likely, you’ll find something else they did wrong too.